jaredbwasserman/drift/README.md

 1. Add support for TalkingHeadFrame
 1. Add config menu in Interface Addons menu
 1. Global reset button in config menu
-1. Add right-click menu to lock and unlock
+1. Hold down shift to move option in config menu

 ## Bugs
 1. Frames with tabs move from hotkey when on other tab